ssube/prometheus_express/README.md

 ### Labels

-Labels are not yet implemented.
+Labels are stored and used to accumulate values.
+Missing labels are reported as `None`.

 ### Metric Types